Division 296 Tax: How the $3m superannuation tax changes affect you

 Division 296 Tax?

-Division 296 is set to tax superannuation earnings attributable to balances between $3 million and $10 million at 30 per cent, which is an additional 15%.
-It is also set to tax earnings attributable to balances over $10 million at 40 per cent, which is an additional 25%.
+Division 296 is set to tax superannuation earnings attributable to balances between $3 million and $10 million an additional 15%.
+It is also set to tax earnings attributable to balances over $10 million an additional 25%.

-The thresholds will be indexed, will only apply to realised earnings, and will be implemented from 1 July 2026.
+The thresholds will be indexed and will only apply to earnings realised from 1 July 2026.

 Division 296 remains a personal tax, separate from the existing Super fund tax, and applies to individuals rather than superannuation funds.
 The tax applies to individuals, whether they invest with a Super fund or have a self-managed super fund (SMSF).